microsoft/scalar/docs/getting-started.md

 ### Sparse Repo Mode

-By default, Scalar reduces your working directory to the bare minimum.
+By default, Scalar reduces your working directory to the only the files at the root of the repository.
 You need to add the folders you care about to build up to your working set.

 * `scalar clone <url>`
   * Please choose the **Clone with HTTPS** option in the `Clone Repository` dialog in Azure Repos, not **Clone with SSH**.